ErfanRasti/arch-setup/docs/10_applications_and_packages/7_windows_on_linux.md

    and restart your computer.

-4. Follow the guide to make it work.
+4. Follow the UI guide to make it work.

 5. There is a nice workaround to source user folders with `linux` folders: